Cubs vs. Marlins Player Props Betting Odds

 Bellinger Stats

-- Cody Bellinger has 26 hits with five doubles, a triple, six home runs, 10 walks and 16 RBI.
-He's also stolen four bases.
+- Cody Bellinger has put up 32 hits with six doubles, a triple, seven home runs and 11 walks.
+He has driven in 18 runs with six stolen bases.

 Bellinger Recent Games